PWNFinance/gm_events_cities/events/Road to Ethereum Zurich Part I: Solidity Workshop /Readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Road to Ethereum Zurich Part I: Solidity Workshop
+title: Road to Ethereum Zurich Part I - Solidity Workshop

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.